cakephp/docs/en/development/errors.rst

   to replace the exception that is being rendered.
 * Return a response from the event listener to skip rendering and use the provided response instead.

-.. versionadded:: 4.4.0
-    Error and Exception events were added.

-.. versionchanged:: 4.5.0
-   The ``beforeRender`` events can now replace exceptions and replace rendering.

 .. _error-views: